elucidator8918/QFML-QF-2024/README.md

   - Notebook: `src/FHE_FedQNN_MRI.ipynb`
   - Description: This dataset contains MRI scans used for medical image analysis, particularly for detecting and diagnosing conditions based on scan data.

+- **PCOS Dataset:**
+  - **Notebook:** `src/FHE_FedQNN_PCOS.ipynb`
+  - **Description:** This dataset is used for analyzing Polycystic Ovary Syndrome (PCOS).
+It is employed for developing and assessing models aimed at detecting and diagnosing PCOS based on this data.

+- **RAVDESS Multimodal Dataset:**
+  - **Notebook:** `src/FHE_FedQNN_MMF.ipynb`
+  - **Description:** This dataset includes audio and visual recordings from the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) project.
+It is used for multimodal emotion recognition and analysis, leveraging both audio and video data to develop and evaluate models for detecting and interpreting emotional expressions.

 #### Standard Quantum Federated Learning

 - **CIFAR-10 Dataset:**